EECS 447 (3 credit hours): Introduction to Database Systems -- Fall 2025

 Relational database design (continued)

--- Decomposition techniques (lossless, preserving
+-- Decomposition algorithms (lossless, preserving

 FDs)